Overview

 Hiking Trails | 82 miles |

-1. Guadalupe Peak Trail
+Guadalupe Peak Trail

 The hike up Guadalupe Peak will get you to the highest point in the state of Texas (8,749′).
 The long climb is a steady uphill the entire way with switchbacks throughout.
 Sign the summit register and enjoy the expansive views before beginning your return trip down the mountain.
 The trailhead is located near the Pine Springs Campground.

-- 8.4 miles – Out and back
+- 8.4 miles out and back

-- 2900′ gain
+- 2900′ elevation gain

 - Strenuous

-2. McKittrick Canyon Trail (to the Grotto)
+McKittrick Canyon Trail (to the Grotto)

 Located in the northeast corner of the park, this canyon trail is easily one of the best hikes in Guadalupe Mountains National Park.
 This is most popular during the fall foliage as the colors are a sight to behold!
-The trail continues past the Grotto eventually connecting with the Tejas Trail but the grade increase significantly…the Grotto marks a good turn-around point.
+The trail continues past the Grotto eventually connecting with the Tejas Trail but the grade increases significantly…the Grotto marks a good turn-around point.
 The trailhead is at the end of McKittrick Road.

-- 7 miles – Out and back
+- 7.0 miles out and back

-- 300′ gain
+- 300′ elevation gain

 - Moderate

-3. Devil’s Hall Trail
+Devil’s Hall Trail

 This is a fun trail near Guadalupe Peak where half of the trail hikers pick their own path through a boulder-strewn wash.
 Scrambling over large boulders sounds like fun to me!
 A natural staircase will get you to Devil’s Hall, an impressive slot canyon.
 The trailhead is at the Pine Springs Trailhead next to the visitor center.

-- 3.8 miles – Out and back
+- 3.8 miles out and back

-- 550′ gain
+- 550′ elevation gain

 - Moderate

-4. Smith Spring Loop
+Smith Spring Loop

 Fairly easy trail with scenic view of the surrounding mountains, foothills, and desert landscape.
 The high point of the trail is Smith Spring which creates a unique, lush pool in the desert environment.
 The trailhead is located at the Frijole Ranch.

-- 400′ gain
+- 400′ elevation gain

 - Easy